Javascript is not enabled.

 Don’t ignore treatment, vaccines

-Jodie Guest, a professor and senior vice chair in the department of epidemiology at Emory University’s Rollins School of Public Health in Atlanta, says it’s important to not dismiss the virus and to remember that “COVID is still a very significant burden of long-term illness and death.”
+Jodie Guest, a professor and senior vice chair in the department of epidemiology at Emory University’s Rollins School of Public Health in Atlanta, says it’s important not to dismiss the virus and to remember that “COVID is still a very significant burden of long-term illness and death.”

 Find COVID-19 vaccines